Nilsonsoft/nilsonsoft.github.ioBLOG1/blog/_posts/2017-08-06-Budgie-desktop.md

 ---
 description: Eopkg detalhes.
-h1: Connecting Android to UVa's Cavalier Network
+h1: Solus
 layout: post
-pagetitle: Connecting Android to UVa's Cavalier Network
+pagetitle: eopkg detalhes
 tags: ["linux"]
 comments: true
 ---

-* content
-{:toc}

 The Budgie Desktop a modern desktop designed to keep out the way of the user.
 It features heavy integration with the GNOME stack in order for an enhanced experience.